Over the course of my career starting, running, and selling businesses, I’ve bought hundreds of domain names.

 As you continue through the checkout process, Domain.com will hit you with some additional upsells, which is standard procedure in the domain registrar industry.
 They offer things like G Suite, web hosting, SSL certificates, and SiteLock.

 You can skip these add-ons.
 G Suite is something that you can purchase independently and directly from Google.
-An SSL and SiteLock should come with your web hosting service, which you can get elsewhere.
+SSL and SiteLock should come with your web hosting service.

 The entire purchase process can be completed in a minute, at most.
 This is ideal for those of you who plan to purchase multiple domains.
 With helpful 24/7 customer support, Domain.com is a great option for domain transfers as well.